Services

 Carburizing

-A process in which an austenitized steel object is brought into contact with a carbonaceous environment of sufficient carbon potential to ause absorption of carbon at the surface and, by diffusion, to create a concentration gradient.
+A process in which an austenitizable steel object is brought into contact with a carbonaceous environment of sufficient carbon potential to cause absorption of carbon at the surface and, by diffusion, to create a concentration gradient.

-Cryogenics, or deep freezing is done to make sure there is no retained Austenite during quenching.
+(Also called Cold Treatment) Cryogenics, or deep freezing is done to make sure there is no retained Austenite during quenching, resulting in a complete Martensitic microstructure.

 Marquenching